Hodge Numbers of Arbitrary Sections from Linear Sections: Introduction

 \section{Introduction}

 Long ago the author was among those who worked out the asymptotic mixed Hodge theory for a one-parameter degeneration of Kähler manifolds in the complex analytic setting \cite{Clemens-0}.
 Quite recently, as part of a collaboration with string theorists, I was called upon to compute the Hodge numbers of certain elliptically fibered Calabi-Yau threefolds and fourfolds in settings where standard computational tools are less accessible.
+Even though it is well established that such formulae 'can be computed,' I found it annoying that I could not find in the literature closed formulae for Hodge numbers of complete intersections of a fixed complex projective manifold of dimension $n+1$ whose Hodge numbers were given, or more generally of complete intersections of multi-sections of an ample line bundle over a complex projective manifold of dimension $n$whose Hodge numbers were given, even for low values of $n$.
+The purpose of this paper is lay out the recursive algorithm that allows the derivation of such formulas in all dimensions and to derive such formulas for $n\leq3$.

+Although the computations involved may require some patience to follow, the principle by which they are derived is quite simple, any complete intersection $V$ specializes linearly to the transverse union of two complete intersections $V'\cup V''$ of lower degree unless the degree was one to start with.
+Then asymptotic mixed Hodge theory allows one to read off the Hodge numbers of the original complete intersection from those of the two components $V'$ and $V''$ of the specialization, the intersection $V'\cap V''$ of those two components, and finally the intersection $V\cap V'\cap V''$ of $V$ with the intersection of those two components.

+The computational method is by complete induction on degrees and dimension, using asymptotic mixed Hodge theory 'in reverse.'
+Using modern mathematical software it is presumably a simple matter to write a closed formula for the Hodge numbers of all complete intersections for any fixed $n$.
+In the Appendix to this paper we provide a roadmap for such a program by working out the formulas for all proper complete intersections in the case in which $n\leq3.$